Part of our Best Pubs in London microsite. See if we've included your local.

 This roominess comes in handy when big names are playing the Tabard Theatre upstairs.
 Al Murray and Richard Herring are typical.

 Although this is a Greene King pub, the beer range is excellent.
 An ever-changing spree of craft ales includes beers from the tiny By The Horns brewery (Tooting) and White Horse (Oxford).
 A plum porter from Titanic was the star of our most recent visit.
+It went down well.

 The wine list is also pretty good, if nothing special.
 The food menu comprises hearty British fare, with little fanfare.